Imperfect Competition in Markets for Short-Circuit Current Services: Case Studies

 \textit{\textbf{Evaluation 2}}: Minimum SCC distribution.
 We consider all buses to comply with approximate and linear SCC constraints respectively in an economic dispatch problem.
-The minimum SCC of all buses can then be calculated to verify if each of them at any time periods is beyond $\textrm{I}_{b_{\textrm{lim}}}$.
+The minimum SCC of all buses can then be calculated to verify whether the SCC at each bus and at each time period remains above $\textrm{I}_{b_{\textrm{lim}}}$.

-Results evaluated at different $\textrm{I}_{b_{\textrm{lim}}}$ are presented in Table \ref{table:SCC_validation}, in which $N_e$ and $err$ respectively indicate total number and averaged value of approximation errors.
-The approximation eliminates Type-I errors and produces only a small amount of Type-II errors, indicating a good performance.
-The minimum SCC of the entire system is above the $\textrm{I}_{b_{\textrm{lim}}}$, meaning that the SCC level on all buses are always within the safe range, justifying the approximate SCC constraints \eqref{eq:define_SCC_constraints_linearized}.
+Results evaluated at different $\textrm{I}_{b_{\textrm{lim}}}$ are presented in Table \ref{table:SCC_validation}.
+It is shown that the approximation eliminates Type-I errors and produces only a small amount of Type-II errors, indicating a good performance.
+The minimum SCC of the entire system is above the $\textrm{I}_{b_{\textrm{lim}}}$, meaning that the SCC level on all buses is always within the safe range, justifying the approximate SCC constraints \eqref{eq:define_SCC_constraints_linearized}.
 The effectiveness of the linearized SCC constraint \eqref{eq:LL_cons_SCC} is demonstrated by the results on the middle section of Table~\ref{table:SCC_validation}, showing that minimum SCC is still beyond $\textrm{I}_{b_{\textrm{lim}}}$.